-SWFWMD staff provided updated extrapolations of tourist/lodging rooms by county and tourist lodging locations with the latest available data.
-The data on the number of rooms from the Florida Department of Business and Professional Regulation was updated through 2022.
+SWFWMD staff provided updated extrapolations of tourist/lodging rooms by county and with the latest available data.
+The data on the number of rooms from the Florida Department of Business and Professional Regulation was updated through 2023.
 This data was used to update the tourist projections.